naeemkhedarun/NugetXray/readme.md

   C:\git\ConveyorBelt\test\ConveyorBelt.Tooling.Test\packages.config
 ```

+A negative exit code is returned which you can use to fail your build.
+It is the number of packages which are one or
+more major versions behind.

 ## Duplicate

 The duplicate command finds multiple versions of the same package.
 Multiple versions should be consolidated to a single version